A simple explanation

 Erythrodermic psoriasis: A rare, serious condition where skin redness (erythema) can affect the whole body.
 Dilated blood vessels in the skin affect blood circulation to other parts of the body, with problems of fluid balance and rapid heat loss.
 In severe cases, this may be life-threatening.
 Erythrodermic psoriasis is very rare, with approximately 200 to 300 new cases in the UK each year.
 These patients need very intensive specialist care in hospital.

-Nail psoriasis: In 40% to 50% of people with psoriasis there is also major involvement of the nails, with minor involvement seen in some individuals.
+Nail psoriasis: About half of those with psoriasis (40% to 50%) will have involvement of the nails.
+In some individuals with psoriasis this may be mild and very minor involvement.
 The fingernails and toenails are affected equally.
 This may just be one nail, or all of them.
 Discolouration, pitting and separation from the nail bed (onycholysis) are the most common characteristics of activity.
 Nails can be a good indicator that psoriasis is present and can help the doctor to diagnose if an associated form of arthritis is present.
 See Nail psoriasis for more information

-Psoriatic arthritis (psoriatic arthropathy): About 10% to 20% of people with psoriasis may develop an associated arthritis called psoriatic arthropathy, which causes pain and swelling in the joints and connective tissue, accompanied by stiffness particularly in the mornings and when rising from a seat.
+Psoriatic arthritis (psoriatic arthropathy): 1 in 3 (around 30%) of people with psoriasis may develop an associated arthritis called psoriatic arthropathy, which causes pain and swelling in the joints and connective tissue, accompanied by stiffness particularly in the mornings and when rising from a seat.
 Most commonly affected sites are the hands, feet, lower back, neck and knees, with movement in these areas becoming severely limited.
 Chronic fatigue is a common complaint linked with this condition.
 If you are experiencing mild aches and pains and have psoriasis, even very mildly, consult your dermatologist for further advice and if necessary a referral to a rheumatologist for further assessments.
 For more detailed information on psoriatic arthritis see What is Psoriatic Arthritis?

 What can I do to help treat my psoriasis?